 In the present day, flow regulation has extended and intensified the effects of drought, mainly through competition for water from agriculture.
 Native fish populations are much reduced and less resilient to change, owing to environmental changes, interactions with alien species, over-fishing and other flow related factors.

-The Panel identified the required focus for a range of crisis management responses and recommended several high priority actions:
+The Panel identified a range of crisis management responses and recommended several high priority actions:

 - Identify, catalogue and protect drought refuges.
 Special protection is warranted for refuges with substantial depth and volume (including weir pools), high fish diversity or populations of threatened species.